superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 ## Incorporating Knowledge Graphs with Embeddings & Constraints

-Improving Knowledge Graph Embedding Using Simple Constraints
+**Improving Knowledge Graph Embedding Using Simple Constraints**

 Embedding knowledge graphs (KGs) into continuous vector spaces is a focus of current research.
 Early works performed… arxiv.org

 Knowledge graphs represent entities and relationships as vector embeddings to enable mathematical operations.
 Additional constraints can make the representations more optimal:

-- **Non-Negativity Constraints** — Restricting entity embeddings to positive values between 0 and 1 induces sparsity.
+- 1. **Non-Negativity Constraints** — Restricting entity embeddings to positive values between 0 and 1 induces sparsity.
 This models only their positive properties explicitly and improves interpretability.
-- **Entailment Constraints** — Encoding expected logic rules like symmetry, inversion, composition directly as constraints on relation embeddings enforces those patterns.
+- 2. **Entailment Constraints** — Encoding expected logic rules like symmetry, inversion, composition directly as constraints on relation embeddings enforces those patterns.
-- **Confidence Modeling** — Soft constraints with slack variables can encode varying confidence levels of logic rules based on evidence.
+- 3. **Confidence Modeling** — Soft constraints with slack variables can encode varying confidence levels of logic rules based on evidence.
-- **Regularization** — Constraints impose useful inductive biases without making optimization significantly more complex.
+- 4. **Regularization** — Constraints impose useful inductive biases without making optimization significantly more complex.
 Only a projection step is added.
-- **Explainability** — The structured constraints provide transparency into the patterns learned by the model.
+- 5. **Explainability** — The structured constraints provide transparency into the patterns learned by the model.
 This explains the reasoning process.
-- **Accuracy** — Constraints improve generalization by reducing the hypothesis space to compliant representations.
+- 6. **Accuracy** — Constraints improve generalization by reducing the hypothesis space to compliant representations.
 This improves accuracy on unseen queries.

 Adding simple but universal constraints augments knowledge graph embeddings to produce more optimized, explainable, and logically compliant representations.
 The embeddings gain inductive biases that mimic real-world structures and rules.
 This results in more accurate and interpretable reasoning without much additional complexity.

 ## Integrating Diverse Reasoning Frameworks

-Papers with Code - Graph Agent: Explicit Reasoning Agent for Graphs
+**Papers with Code - Graph Agent: Explicit Reasoning Agent for Graphs**

-paperswithcode.com

 Knowledge graphs require reasoning to derive new facts, answer queries, and make predictions.
 Different techniques have complementary strengths:
-- **Logical Rules** — Express knowledge as logical axioms and ontologies.
+- 1. **Logical Rules** — Express knowledge as logical axioms and ontologies.
 Sound and complete reasoning through theorem proving.
 Limited uncertainty handling.
-- **Graph Embeddings** — Embed knowledge graph structure for vector space operations.
+- 2. **Graph Embeddings** — Embed knowledge graph structure for vector space operations.
 Handle uncertainty but lack expressivity.
-- **Neural Provers** — Differentiable theorem proving modules combined with vector lookups.
+- 3. **Neural Provers** — Differentiable theorem proving modules combined with vector lookups.
 Adaptive but opaque reasoning.
-- **Rule Learners** — Induce rules by statistical analysis of graph structure and data.
+- 4. **Rule Learners** — Induce rules by statistical analysis of graph structure and data.
 Automates rule creation but uncertain quality.
-- **Hybrid Pipeline** — Logical rules encode unambiguous constraints.
+- 5. **Hybrid Pipeline** — Logical rules encode unambiguous constraints.
 Embeddings provide vector space operations.
 Neural provers fuse benefits through joint training.
-- **Explainable Modeling** — Use case-based, fuzzy, or probabilistic logic to add transparency.
+- 6. **Explainable Modeling** — Use case-based, fuzzy, or probabilistic logic to add transparency.
 Express uncertainty and confidence in rules.
-- **Iterative Enrichment** — Expand knowledge by materializing inferred facts and learned rules back into the graph.
+- 7. **Iterative Enrichment** — Expand knowledge by materializing inferred facts and learned rules back into the graph.
 Provides a feedback loop.

 The key is identifying the types of reasoning required and mapping them to appropriate techniques.
 A composable pipeline combining logical formalisms, vector representations, and neural components provides both robustness and explainability.